The Wee Hoose

 - Sets of towels

 Bed linen and towels are INCLUDED.
 Electricity is payable by meter reading at the end of your stay.
-Heating is by electric panel heaters and multi-fuel stove (INCLUDED).
+Heating is by electric panel heaters and multi-fuel stove (starter pack INCLUDED).
 WiFi is INCLUDED (subject to fair usage policy).
-Sorry, pets are not accepted.
+A maximum of one dog is welcome at an additional charge (1 large, 1 medium, 1 small).
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).